Fluorescent lighting is a great way to get a lot of light output with

 special phosphors that give it a similar color to daylight or natural sunshine.

-the way our eyes naturally use it, giving better visual acuity
+It produces light the way our eyes naturally use it, giving better visual acuity

 and reducing problems like eyestrain.
 But fluorescents can come in many